 I’m not saying as a guru or any motivational speaker.

-I belong to none of those catagories.
+I belong to none of those categories.

 I make a living by doing science so I know little bit about the science of body and mind, and how they are connected chemically.